erikarn/erikarn.github.io/sgi/indy/notes.md

    chipset which takes the 24 bit RGB / 8 or 12 bit colour index map data and RGB colourmap selector and maps that to the RAMDAC for output.

+### Monitor Detection and Programming

+ * [monitor_detection](monitor_detection) - notes on how the SGI Indy and Indigo 2 firmware detects the monitor and programs in various bits and pieces.

 ## Miscellaneous